mvolkmann/blog/src/swift-ui.md

 ## Sidebars

 A sidebar provides app-level navigation to top-level collections of content.
-For example, the Mail app displays a list of mailboxes in a sidebar.
+For example, the iOS Mail app displays a list of mailboxes in a sidebar.
 Selecting an item in the sidebar changes what is displayed in the pane that follows.

 SwiftUI creates a sidebar when the `.listStyle(.sidebar)` view modifier is applied to a `List` view.